-As we sometimes use third parties to process personal information, it is possible that personal information we collect from you will be transferred to and stored in a location outside the UK or the European Economic Area (EEA).

-Please note that certain countries outside of the UK or EEA have a lower standard of protection for personal information, including lower security protections.
+Where we transfer personal information to and from the UK and the European Economic Area (‘EEA’) we adopt all relevant measures required by the data protection laws.
+As we sometimes use third parties to process personal information, it is possible that personal information we collect from you will be transferred to and stored in a location outside the UK or the EEA.
+Certain countries outside of the UK or EEA have a lower standard of protection for personal information, including lower security protections.

-Where your personal information is transferred, stored, and/or otherwise processed outside the UK or EEA in a country which does not offer an equivalent standard of protection to the UK or EEA, we will take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards designed to protect your personal information.
+Where your personal information is transferred, stored, and/or otherwise processed outside the UK or EEA in a country which does not offer an equivalent standard of protection to the UK or EEA, we will put in place appropriate transfer mechanisms as required under the relevant data protection laws and take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards designed to protect your personal information.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-You can also contact the Information Commissioner’s Office on 0303 123 1113.
+You can also contact or make a complaint at any time to the ICO on 00 44 (0)303 123 1113.

 We may update this privacy statement from time to time.
 When we do, we will publish the updated version on our website.
 If material changes are made to this privacy statement we will notify you by email or by placing a prominent notice on the website.